-In 1852, William Henry Letterman and Charles Page Thomas Moore, two students at Jefferson College in foothills of Western Pennsylvania, were nursing and watching over their stricken friends during an epidemic of typhoid fever at the college.
+In 1852, William Henry Letterman and Charles Page Thomas Moore, two students at Jefferson College in the foothills of Western Pennsylvania, were nursing and watching over their stricken friends during an epidemic of typhoid fever at the college.
 Through the long night vigils, the two decided that they should establish a group that was founded upon the great joy they received from selflessly helping others.

 On February 19, 1852, the two invited friends to join them for a meeting.
 They wanted to discuss creating a brotherhood based on the Great Joy Of Serving Others.